ultimate-pa/ultimate/.github/ISSUE_TEMPLATE/ultimate-bug.md

 ### Description
 Describe the bug you encountered and what you think should have happened.

-s